Scoring Your Credit - How's Your FICO?

 • Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Lenders want to ensure that allowing you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
 You'll need a score of at least 740 to get a satisfactory interest rate.
-You'll still get approved for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of an individual with a better FICO score.
+If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of someone having a superior FICO score.

-Staying on top of your FICO score is the best way to ease into purchasing a home.
-Call us at 7195286672 and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the first step in buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
+You want a better score, but how do you get it?
 Improving your FICO score takes time.
-It can be hard to make a significant change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be hard to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

-Raise your FICO score to buy a property in Colorado Springs with Brian L. A. Wess as your REALTOR - 7195286672
+Raise your FICO score to buy a house in Colorado Springs with Brian L. A. Wess as your real estate agent - 7195286672

-• Apply for gas cards or store credit.
-For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
-You should always beware of carrying a high balance for too long because these types of cards traditionally have a higher interest rate.
+• Apply for gas cards or department store credit.
+For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
+You must always beware of holding a large balance for too long because these types of cards traditionally have a surprising interest rate.

-• Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+• Keep your cards active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
 But, pay them off in no more than two or three payments.

 • Pay on time.
-Late payments kill your FICO score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.
+How often you're late with payments greatly affects your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a bank.

-Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Brian L. A. Wess, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of Brian L. A. Wess, the loan application process is sure to go more smoothly so you, too, can become a homeowner.

 Brian L. A. Wess